radrow/dlstalk-coq/README.md

 ## Build

-Tested on Coq/Rocq, version `8.20.0`.
+Tested on Coq/Rocq, version `8.20.0` ([installation
+instructions](https://rocq-prover.org/releases/8.20.0)).
 No external libraries are required.
 The provided `Makefile` builds and checks the entire project.
 Processing the whole project might take a while (about 45 minutes --- we are working on it!).

 ```
 make